EfeAydinalp/BookMarketingSystem/README.md

 To test the program:

-1. Upload your Java files to your server account at `dev.cs.hacettepe.edu.tr`.
-2. Compile the code:
+1. Compile the code:
     ```bash
     javac *.java
     ```
-3. Run the program:
+2. Run the program:
     ```bash
     java Main purchaseOrder.txt priceCatalog.txt
     ```